helderzack/Section-35_Tasks/README.md

 - How to utilize listeners to communicate between layers
 - How to better utilize generics by creating generic functions, and generic interface methods
 - Use Retrofit to fetch data from a remote REST API
-- Use Retrofit to fetch data to a remote REST API
+- Use Retrofit to send data to a remote REST API
 - How to format dates to a specific format
 - How to use shared preferences to save data